plone/documentation/develop/plone/content/workflow.rst

 If a content type doesn't have a workflow it uses its parent container security settings.
 By default, content types Image and File have no workflow.

-Workflows can be disabled by setting the workflow setting empty in portal_workflow in ZMI.
+Workflows can be disabled by setting the workflow setting empty in portal_workflow in the Management Interface.

 Example how to do it with GenericSetup *workflows.xml*